 kacase/mcp-outlook — Another Graph API wrapper for Outlook.
 Calendar events, email reading, message sending.
 Lower adoption.

-microsoft/work-iq CLI (564 stars) — Not an MCP server per se, but a CLI/plugin for GitHub Copilot that queries Microsoft 365 data using natural language.
-“What’s on my calendar tomorrow?” style queries.
+microsoft/work-iq CLI (772 stars, up from 751) — Not an MCP server per se, but a CLI/plugin for GitHub Copilot that queries Microsoft 365 data using natural language.
+Now includes a workiq-productivity plugin with read-only email triage and meeting cost analysis.
 Requires Entra ID admin consent.
 Interesting for Copilot users, but not a general-purpose MCP server.

 How Outlook Compares to Gmail